-The motherboard has a 32-bit Enhanced PCI IDE Controller that provides PIO Mode 0~5, Bus Master, and Ultra DMA 33/66/100 functionality.
-It has two HDD connectors IDE1 (primary) and IDE2 (secondary).
+The motherboard has a 32-bit Enhanced PCI IDE Controller that provides PIO Mode 0~4, Bus Master, and Ultra DMA 33/66/100 functionality.

-The IDE connectors can connect a master and a slave drive, so you can connect up to four hard disk drives.
+The IDE connectors can connect a master and a slave drive, so you can connect up to two hard disk drives.
 The first hard drive should always be connected to IDE1.

-PCI 1/PCI2: Peripheral Component Interconnect Slots
+PCI1~PCI2: Peripheral Component Interconnect Slots